 Now, if you are a large software company that has millions of users, your hosting bill might run into the six-figured depending on how much server space you are occupying.
 Here are the most common options available.

 This is considered beginner and entry level hosting.
 A new blog or a new website can use this to get up and running while keeping operational costs down.
+Local service companies like a HVAC maintenance company will receive less traffic than a popular consumer brand with worldwide traffic.

 Shared hosting is a nice affordable option for someone just starting out with light traffic numbers,” says Tony Rush of custom subwoofer box website HiFi Sound Connection.
 “As traffic increases you will want to look at something a little more customizable.”